 As you can see, my waist size actually went up while developing my six-pack abs.
 This is because my ab, obliques, and spinal erectors all increased in muscular size even though my fat levels went down.

 Part of the reason I was able to develop abs so quickly is because I was already lean, but I also was aggressively bulking.
-This means I was maximizing my muscular adaptations, but it also came with some fat gain.
+This means I didn’t really have to burn much fat, I mainly just needed to build some muscle.

-For the 30 days of cutting, it was August, and we kept up our lifting 3x a week and added in some HIIT (high-intensity interval training) sprinting outside in the local parks.
-Although we were doing graphic design to pay the bills and it came with a lot of sitting, the gym was a 30-minute walk away.
-So in total, my weekly exercise regimen looked like:
+For the 30 days of cutting, and we kept up with lifting weights 3x a week but we added in some HIIT (high-intensity interval training) sprinting outside at the local park.

-- 3x lifting weights (around an hour each)
+- 3x a lifting weights (around an hour each)